Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Background: Manifolds and kernels

-for all $0\le r \le \mathrm{diam}(\man)$. \end{assumption} Here bounded geometry means that $\man$ has a positive injectivity radius and that derivatives of the Riemannian metric are bounded (see \cite[Section 2]{HNW} for details).
-This fact already implies the Sobolev embedding theorem, as well as a smooth family of local diffeomorphisms (uniform metric isomorphisms), \cite[(2.6)]{HNW}, which induce a family of metric isomorphisms \cite[Lemma 3.2]{HNW} between Sobolev spaces on $\man$ and on $\reals^d$.
-In particular, the bounded geometry assumption implies that (\ref{balls}) holds for sufficiently small $r$.
+Here bounded geometry means that $\bbM$ has a positive injectivity radius and that derivatives of the Riemannian metric are bounded (see \cite[Section 2]{HNW} for details).
+This fact already implies the Sobolev embedding theorem, as well as a smooth family of local diffeomorphisms (uniform metric isomorphisms), \cite[(2.6)]{HNW}, which induce a family of metric isomorphisms \cite[Lemma 3.2]{HNW} between Sobolev spaces on $\bbM$ and on $\RR^d$.

-The fact that (\ref{balls}) holds for large $r$ is a useful assumption, which allows us to include $\reals^d$ as well as compact, connected Riemannian manifolds.
-It is not essential, and our results hold under more general assumptions (e.g., one may assume a doubling condition $\mathrm{vol}(B(x,2r))\le C \mathrm{vol}(B(x,r))$ and achieve many of our results -- we leave this to interested readers).